blocknetdx/documentation/docs/service-nodes/setup.md

 	It's also important to note that the storage for the ETH full archival node *must* be very fast.
 In other words, it must use SSDs, not HDDs.
-There are 2 types of SSDs: SATA and NVMe/PCIe.
-The latter are much faster and are *definitely* the preferred variety when it comes to hosting an ETH archival node.
-In fact, it hasn't even been confirmed that SATA SSDs will be fast enough to allow the node to sync.
+There are 3 types of SSDs: SATA, SAS and NVMe/PCIe.
+Of the 3, SATA are the slowest, SAS are a little faster, and NVMe are by far the fastest.
+NVMe are *definitely* the preferred variety of SSD drive when it comes to hosting an ETH archival node.
+In fact, it looks doubtful that SATA or SAS SSD drives will be fast enough to allow the ETH node to sync.

 	It is also recommended that the SSDs in a Hydra node be configured in a RAID mirror configuration (e.g. RAID-1, RAID-10,